sean797/ansible-role-foreman_installer/README.md

     foreman_installer_scenario:           # Scenario.
 Required
     foreman_installer_scenarios_answers:  # Dict of custom answers that for your scenario.
 This is merged with your scenarios default answers in the {{ scenario }}-answers.yml file.
     foreman_installer_options: []         # Array of extra options to pass to whenever the installer is ran
-    generate_proxy_certs_from:            # String containing the ansible host to Generate Certificates for a Katello Smart Proxy
+    foreman_installer_generate_proxy_certs_from:            # String containing the ansible host to Generate Certificates for a Katello Smart Proxy
     katello_ca:                           # String containing the custom CA cert.
 Katello Only.
     katello_cert:                         # String containing the custom cert.
 Katello Only.
     katello_key:                          # String containing the custom key.
 Katello Only.